caseyamcl/wosclient/README.md

   will be a detailed description of the code that was returned from the server.
 * `WosClient\Exception\InvalidResponseException` - This exception
   is thrown when a HTTP response from the server is missing a HTTP header that is expected to be present.
-E.g. when a `getObject()` request does not return
+E.g. when a `getObject()` sever response does not include a `x-ddn-oid` header.
 * `WosClient\Exception\InvalidParameterException` - This exception is
   thrown when a provided header value is not in the expected format that the WOS requires.
 For example, if the `Range` header is not in `###-###`